-The Coin Toss (5-1): A Mock Toss should follow all aspects of a live toss, with options and flipping of the coin.
-Duties for H and L have changed from previous years and L will begin opposite the press box.
+The Coin Toss (5-1): Referee and Umpire will be on the press box sideline prior to the toss and move to the middle of the field from there.
+A Mock Toss should follow all aspects of a live toss, with options and flipping of the coin.